schema-app/schema/README.md

 | ```conditions``` | Array | A list of conditions that participants can be randomised into. | ```"conditions": [ "Control", "Intervention" ] ```

 #### Modules
-The modules array contains all of the information, surveys and/or interventions that will be delivered to the participants of your study.
+The modules array contains one or many module objects, which encapsulate the surveys and/or interventions that will be delivered to the participants of your study.
 A module object has this high-level structure:

 ```
 {